m-creations/docker-openwrt-elastic/README.md

-Elastic 6.1.1 as a Docker container.
+Elasticsearch in a small [OpenWrt](http://openwrt.org) container.
 For development use only.

 ## Quickstart
 Without arguments, the container starts the Elastic server: